davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

    → Mastra → Hono API → WebSocket → Telnyx → phone
 ```

 The agentic shell (Mastra + OpenAI) handles everything about the _conversation_ — hearing the caller, interpreting speech, generating natural responses, handling "ums" and false starts and off-topic questions.
-(TBD how well it does at adhering to this, early signs are good though).
-Also, one happy finding was that the OpenAI realtime voice model supports interruptions and bi-directional voice communication.
-Very cool.
+Early signs are good, and one happy finding: the OpenAI realtime voice model supports interruptions and bi-directional voice communication out of the box.

 The deterministic core (XState) handles everything about the _workflow_ — what state we're in, what's valid, what happens next.
 The tools are the membrane between them.